-Information on the community's National Flood Insurance Program (NFIP) compliance is presented in Table 8-2.
+Additional information on the community's National Flood Insurance Program (NFIP) compliance is presented in Table 6-2.
 This identifies the current status of the jurisdiction's involvement with the NFIP.

-- Number of FEMA-Identified Repetitive Loss Properties: 34 - Number of FEMA-Identified Severe Repetitive Loss Properties: 0 - Number of Repetitive Flood Loss/Severe Repetitive Loss Properties That Have Been Mitigated: 1 since 2014 - Total FEMA payments: \$2,171,413
+- Number of FEMA-Identified Repetitive Loss Properties: 34 (all residential except one business) - Number of FEMA-Identified Severe Repetitive Loss Properties: 0

+- Number of Repetitive Flood Loss/Severe Repetitive Loss Properties That Have Been Mitigated: 1 since 2014 - Total FEMA payments: \$2,171,413

-Table 8-2 National Flood Insurance Compliance What department is responsible for floodplain management in your community?
+Table 6-2 National Flood Insurance Compliance What department is responsible for floodplain management in your community?
 Skagit County Planning Who is your community's floodplain administrator? (department/position) Skagit County Planning Do you have any certified floodplain managers on staff in your community?
-No What is the date of adoption of your flood damage prevention ordinance?
+No, but contracted What is the date of adoption of your flood damage prevention ordinance?
 Aug 2011 When was the most recent Community Assistance Visit or Community Assistance Contact?
 Nov 2017 To the best of your knowledge, does your community have any outstanding NFIP compliance violations that need to be addressed?
 If so, please state what they are.
 Yes, two.
 Do your flood hazard maps adequately address the flood risk within your community?
-(If no, please state why) Yes Does your floodplain management staff need any assistance or training to support its floodplain management program?
+(If no, please state why) Modification pending FEMA removal of erroneously identified structures.
+Does your floodplain management staff need any assistance or training to support its floodplain management program?
 If so, what type of assistance/training is needed?
 No Does your community participate in the Community Rating System (CRS)?
 If so, is your community seeking to improve its CRS Classification?
 If not, is your community interested in joining the CRS program?
 No

-The assessment of the jurisdiction's legal and regulatory capabilities is presented in Table 8-3.
+The assessment of the jurisdiction's legal and regulatory capabilities is presented in Table 6-3.
 This includes planning and land management tools, typically used by local jurisdictions to implement hazard mitigation activities and indicates those that are currently in place.